antixenoinitiative/axiwiki/Spire-Operations.md

 It's generally not possible to equip a single ship to be able to carry out all of these roles for a sustained period of time, due to ammunition consumption.
 As a consequence, spire operations are typically a wing-based activity.

 > Please see our [recommended builds](/en/builds) page for a more in-depth explanation of suggested spire combat builds.

+## Ship-based combat etiquette

+The general principle of ship-based combat is to destroy as many Orthrus as you can, as quickly as you can.
+This is best achieved in a wing with the capability to counter any of the potential threats on-site.
+This will include the following roles:

+-   **Bomber** - A ship with anti-Xeno missiles can make short work of the banshees and their disruptive shutdown missiles, as well as providing strong damage to interceptor shields and hulls.

+-   **Fighter** - A ship with anti-Xeno multi-cannons can effectively deal with the scouts which spawn regularly and, whilst individually a mere nusiance, can in numbers become a problem.
+Fighters can also engage and destroy interceptor hearts with ease.

+-   **Heavy weapons** - A ship with a good power plant and distributor can bring guardian weapons to bear, which are particularly effective against thargoid interceptors but are vulnerable to the orthrus' anti-guardian field.
+Guardian weapons need to be either engineered by Ram Tah to be able to withstand this, or you will need to bring an auto field maintenance unit to repair them from time to time.

+-   **Support** - A ship with a large hold full of limpets and a repair limpet controller is always welcome at a spire site.
+There is also a limited role for a ship with conconrdant and regeneration sequence lasers, as shielded builds are not common at spire sites.

+It's generally not possible to equip a single ship to be able to carry out all of these roles for a sustained period of time, due to ammunition consumption.
+As a consequence, spire operations are typically a wing-based activity.